-Our software utilizes staged learning to keep students motivated and engaged.
+Our sentence diagramming app utilizes staged learning to keep students motivated and engaged.
 It also helps the learner see the organic whole of the sentence and at the same time examine the parts in relation to that whole.
 This greatly increases the student's ability to comprehend increasingly complex language.
 The result: more correct answers.

 |Making EdTech Beneficial for Teachers and Students: Keys for leveraging tech in meaningful ways|

 |Science Success is Built on Language: Sentence Diagramming Helps ELLs Achieve|

 |Guest Post: Why Literacy is Important for Math Success|

 |How Staged Learning Benefits from the Motivation of Gamification: In staged learning students can see their progress visually|